In the ecommerce world, Magento has positioned itself very nicely as the go-to platform for large enterprise retailers.

-The pricing will unique based on volume, but SaaS looks a far better options for price, along with the fact that they have the bandwidth and storage capabilities to handle large volumes.
+Shopify Plus pricing is unique based on volume, but SaaS looks a far better options for price, along with the fact that they have the bandwidth and storage capabilities to handle large volumes.

 Score: Shopify – 9 Bigcommerce – 7 Magento – 4

 Magento is an extremely popular platform, it has the 2nd largest market share behind WooCommerce at 22%.